 Make 2 Gallons of Delicious Old Fashion Root Beer Naturally Carbonated with Real Yeast

 There is absolutely nothing like a refreshing gulp of home-brewed root beer.
-This easy to use kit lets you brew up a goodly batch you're sure to enjoy.
+This easy to use kit lets you brew up a 2-gallon batch you're sure to enjoy.
 Makes a great project or a perfect birthday gift.